alstat/Yunir.jl/docs/src/man/text_alignment.md

 ```@repl abc
 res1.alignment
 ```
-This is the same with the result above, but this one is the Buckwalter encoded Arabic input.
+This is the same with the previous result above, but this one is the Buckwalter encoded Arabic input.

 The number in the left side is the index of the first character in the row, whereas the number in the right side is the index of the last character in the row.
 ### Alignment statistics